JoVA: Unified Multimodal Learning for Joint Video-Audio Generation and Editing: Experiments

 \subsection{Comparison with State-of-the-Art Models}

-We compare our method against two categories of approaches: (1) audio-driven generation methods, where we use ground-truth audio to drive video synthesis for fair comparison of conditional generation capability, including FantasyTalking~\cite{wang2025fantasytalking} and Wan-S2V~\cite{Wan-s2v}; (2) joint video-audio generation methods, including the recent Universe-1~\cite{UniVerse} and OVI~\cite{Ovi}.
+On joint video-audio generation benchmarks (JoVABench-Gen and Verse-Bench), we compare our method against two categories of approaches: (1) audio-driven generation methods, where we use ground-truth audio to drive video synthesis for fair comparison of conditional generation capability, including FantasyTalking~\cite{wang2025fantasytalking} and Wan-S2V~\cite{Wan-s2v}; (2) joint video-audio generation methods, including the recent UniVerse-1~\cite{UniVerse}, JavisDiT~\cite{javisdit}, Ovi~\cite{Ovi}, LTX-2~\cite{ltx2}, and UniAVGen~\cite{zhang2025uniavgen} where available.